 YouTube has over 2.5 billion monthly active users, making it one of the largest platforms for vlogging.
 In Singapore alone, there is no shortage of YouTube vloggers.
 Starting a YouTube channel for vlogging in Singapore may be straightforward but it requires careful planning to stand out in a competitive market.

-- Set Up Your First Video: Before uploading, ensure your video has a compelling title, an engaging thumbnail, and relevant tags to improve discoverability.
-Use local keywords like “best cafés in Singapore” to attract viewers.
+Before uploading, give your video a catchy title, an eye-catching thumbnail, and use relevant tags.
+Include local keywords like “best cafés in Singapore” to boost visibility and attract more viewers who are searching for content that’s relevant to their interests.

 Filming Techniques in Vlogging